I Got Evicted and Have Nowhere to Go: 7 Steps to Get Back on Your Feet

 It’s every renter’s worst nightmare—you’ve been handed an eviction notice from your landlord and you need to move out.

 ‘Help!
 I got evicted and have nowhere to go’, you may be thinking.
-Being evicted is an upsetting and challenging time in your life, but the good news is that you will get through it.
+Being evicted is an upsetting and challenging time in your life, but the good news is that you will through it getting evicted.

-If you’re wondering where to go next, keep reading for our top seven tips on how to get back on your feet and find a new home, even after you’ve been evicted.
+If you’re wondering where to go next, keep reading for our top seven tips on how to get back on your feet and find a new home getting evicted, even after you’ve been evicted.

 1. I Got Evicted and Have Nowhere to Go!
 Staying Safe Is the First Priority